MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/what-if-my-subscription-expires.md

 In this state, users have normal access the Office 365 portal, Office applications, and services such as email and SharePoint Online.

-As an admin, you still have access to the Admin center.
+As an admin, you still have access to the admin center.
 Don't worry—global or billing admins can [reactivate the subscription](reactivate-your-subscription.md) and continue using Office 365.
 If you don't reactivate, be sure to [back up your data](back-up-data-before-switching-plans.md).

  **State:** ![Disabled](../media/7ae975a5-aab2-4ca6-91ce-88db6cc2748f.png)